zhihanxu3/mphil-dissertation-supplementary-scripts/README.md

 additionally computed at all three levels.
 Meltwater depth is estimated using the empirical equation of Williamson et al. (2018) and Zhang et al.
 (2023), which derives depth from only the red-band reflectance of water pixels.

+Declaration: All scripts presented in this repository were refined and modified with assistance from Generative AI tools, including OpenAI ChatGPT 5.5 and Anthropic Claude Opus 4.7.
+However, the core ideas, workflow design, script structure, algorithms, analytical objectives, and interpretation of outputs were determined entirely by the author.
+AI tools were not used to independently analyse the data or make autonomous decisions regarding data processing.
+All AI-assisted modifications were carefully reviewed and validated by the author prior to use.